cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-gui.md

     }
     ```

     Note that due to the limits of the `canPlayGuiMove` function, you can only test the first move of a multi-move turn.
 That is, it uses only `positions[0]` and `positions[1]` of a potentially longer move.
-You cannot just test the next moves because it will be rejected for sure.
-For it to be pass the board would have to be updated first in the blockchain state.
+You cannot just test the next moves anyway because it will be rejected for sure.
+For it to be passed, the board would have to be updated first in the blockchain state.

 2. Declare another extension method, this time for `CheckersSigningStargateClient`, to actually make the move with parameters as they are given in the GUI components: